alcr0996/Boulder_Fire_Department_Incidents_2015_2018/README.md

 This appears to indicate that the increase in incidents witnessed throughout the Fall coincides with the university being back in session, and perhaps that students are returning to town.

 <img alt="BFD_heatmap timeseries gif" src='images/heatmap_time_series.gif' width=600>

+## What next?

+I would like to bring in population data and weather data for each year to attempt to get a better sense of incidents/year, as well as how weather influences incident rate.
+I would also like to continue to investigate the increase in incidents from August-October.
+The next questions I would like to address if possible are:
+- Does precipitation increase incident frequency?
+If so, try to make a comparison of rain vs. snow.
+- Is the increase in incidents related to students returning to town (i.e. a sudden increase in the population)?
+- When are those "extra" incidents occurring over the 24hr day? (e.g. Does the frequency per hour of the day change between Aug-Oct?)